AY2223S1-CS2103T-T08-4/tp/docs/DeveloperGuide.md

 #### Implementation

-The Add Student mechanism is facilitated by `AddressBook`.
+The Add Student mechanism is facilitated by `SETA`.
 It implements the following operations:

-* `AddressBook#hasStudent(Student s)` - Returns true if a student with the same identity as Student s exists in the address book.
+* `SETA#hasStudent(Student s)` - Returns true if a student with the same identity as Student s exists in the address book.
-* `AddressBook#addStudent(Student student)` - Adds a student to the address book.
+* `SETA#addStudent(Student student)` - Adds a student to the address book.

 These operations are exposed in the Model interface as `Model#hasStudent(Student student)` and `Model#addStudent(Student student)` respectively.

 Given below is an example usage scenario and how the `addstu` mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `AddressBook` will be initialised with the initial json data stored.
+The `SETA` will be initialised with the initial json data stored.

 Step 2.
 The user execute `addstu n/John Doe...` command to add student called John Doe to the address book.
 The `addstu`